salesforce/akita/BREAKING_CHANGES.md

 // After
 runEntityStoreAction(BooksStore, EntityStoreAction.UpsertEntities, (upsert) => upsert([2, 3], { title: 'New Title' }, (id, newState) => ({ id, ...newState, price: 0 })));
 ```

+It also takes the store name as string.

 - A new [select](https://datorama.github.io/akita/docs/enhancers/persist-state/#select) option for the `persistState` plugin.